 Focaccia bread is one of my favorite indulgences!
 It fills the house with the most amazing smell and makes you bust out the dipping oils, roast some garlic, and prepare for a feast.
-So today I wanted to share my favorite focaccia recipe.
+So today I wanted to share my favorite focaccia recipe and show you how to make focaccia bread.

 I find focaccia bread even easier to bake then regular bread and I love how creative you can be with the toppings.
 As you can see in the video below, I split the focaccia bread in half and did spicey olives and on the other side I added sautéed garlic, onion, and tomatoes.
 But honestly, you can put your favorite toppings on wether it’s bacon or rosemary… don’t be afraid to be creative.